 providing analogues of calloc, realloc and free.
 If there is an error during allocation it is handled by R, so if these return the memory has been successfully allocated or freed. $R_Free$ will set the pointer p to NULL.
-(Some but not all versions of S did so.)

 Users should arrange to R\Free this memory when no longer needed, including on error or user interrupt.
 This can often be done most conveniently from an on.exit action in the calling R function - see pwilcox for an example.